 While we’re learning to weather this storm that came upon us with such speed (and we will), take some time to simply be gentle with yourself.
 We won’t be going to restaurants and concerts for a bit, maybe, but some simple things can boost your mood.
 Take a break from the news, read a book or stream a new movie or show.
 I’m currently watching Zoey’s Extraordinary Playlist.
 It’s spring so get out of the house, stroll around your neighborhood and spend time in the fresh air and sunshine.
 Make sure you get enough sleep, too.
 Get more ideas from this article on self-care during stressful times.
 Also arm yourself with the latest information and science-based insights to keep yourself and your family safe.
 The Centers for Disease Control and Prevention’s COVID-19 page is an excellent resource.

 A few of you have asked if COVID-19 might be sexually transmitted.
-We know the virus is passed through close, direct contact that probably involves exposure to respiratory secretions (fluids or droplets from someone’s airways).
+There’s still much we don’t know about that, for example, one study from Japan found the virus in semen but it isn’t clear if that is a risk for transmission.
+We do know the virus is passed through close, direct contact that involves exposure to respiratory secretions (fluids or droplets from someone’s airways).
 That’s why the buzzword of the day is social distancing so, in addition to hand washing and sanitizing, public health advisors recommend we keep a few feet of separation to lessen the likelihood of being exposed.
 Well, you don’t need me to tell you that having sex with someone is pretty much the absolute opposite of that!
-The risk, then, is not so much from having sex as the fact you’re simply up close and oh so very personal while doing so.
-A fuller discussion of this can be found here on ASHA’s Ask the Experts forum and I encourage you to give it a read if curious.
+The risk, then, is perhaps not so much from having sex as the fact you’re simply up close and oh so very personal while doing so.
+Again, our understanding of all this is evolving and a fuller discussion can be found here on ASHA’s Ask the Experts forum.
+I encourage you to give it a read if curious.

 We’ll get through all this together.
 Our daily lives will be disrupted for a while but I’m doing my best to adopt the “less bark, more wag” approach and I hope you’ll join me.